datanav/docs/git.rst

 Pull request
 ============

 At this point you should a feature branch with some changes that you would like merge into your develop branch.
-If you've been working on your feature branch for a while, it might be a good idea to rebase the develop branch into your feature branch before creating the pull request.
+If you've been working on your feature branch for a while, it might be a good idea to merge the develop branch into your feature branch before creating the pull request.
 ::

     git fetch develop
-    git rebase develop
+    git merge develop

 When doing this, you might encounter conflicts.
 To resolve these, go to the mentioned files and look to see what version of the code is the one that should be kept.
 Edit out the code that shouldn't be kept and add the files:
 ::

     git add <my_file_with_conflict>
-    git rebase --continue
+    git merge --continue

 When this is done, you should push your latest changes to github or similar and create a pull request with their GUI.